The Edge

 (Charts: Citi)

 But the outsized returns rest on shaky ground.
 For instance, when we look at forward earnings ("hope") in order to assess whether we're overbought (NYSEARCA:SPY), we might be fooling ourselves.
-Indeed, a look at prices versus trailing earnings ("reality) shows profits aren't driving returns:
+Indeed, a look at prices versus trailing earnings ("reality") shows profits aren't driving returns:

 (Charts: Citi)